codewars/codewars-runner-cli/jvm-runner/README.md

 # JVM-runner

 A codewars runner for JVM based languages.
+The advantage of using this runner is that it handles warming up the JVM for faster execution times.

 ## Building